nexendrie/translation/docs/index.md

 General info
 ------------

 Core part of this package is Nexendrie\Translation\Translator class.
 It implements Nette\Localization\ITranslator interface which makes it usable in Nette applications.
-Its entry point is method translate which takes message id, count and additional paramters.
+Its entry point is method translate which takes message id, count and additional parameters.
 Only message id is required.

 The translate method searches for message id in list of known texts, replaces passed parameters in found text and returns the result.
-If nothing is found, empty string is returned.
+If the message is not found, empty string is returned.
 Example of message with parameters: "blah blah %param1%".
+Count can be also used in the message itself as it is added to parameters (as %count%).

-The translator contains variable $onUntranslated which is an array of callbacks that are called when it encounters an unknown message id.
-By default, it is empty but some integrations may fill it with own or user-defined callbacks.
+The translator contains variable $onUntranslated which is an array of callbacks that are called when an unknown message id is encountered.
+By default, it is empty but some integrations may fill it with their own or user-defined callbacks.

 Pluralization
 -------------

 Pluralization in messages is supported.
 You can define multiple variations for the message, the translator will choose the correct one depending on count.
 The variations have to be separated by pipe (|) and you have to specify interval for every variant.
 You can list the values explicitly ({0,5,10} or {0}) or use inclusive range ([0,5] for 0 - 5), exclusive range (]0,5] for 1 - 4) or combination of exclusive and inclusive range.
 It is possible to pass -Inf/+Inf instead of number.

+Package nexendrie/utils is used for handling intervals, see its documentation for details: https://nexendrie.gitlab.io/utils/.

 Message domain and sub-domains
 ------------------------------

-You can divide your texts to domains, by default domain messages is used.
+You can divide your texts to domains, if you do not specify any, "messages" is assumed.
 You can also use unlimited number of subdomains.
 Domain and subdomains are separated by dots in message id.
 Example: domain.subdomain1.subdomain2.id.

 Loaders
 -----------